KenKundert/quantiphy/doc/user.rst

 For more information on defining unit converters, see :class:`UnitConversion`.
 For more information on parametrized unit converters, see :meth:`UnitConversion.fixture`.
-For example of real-time dynamic conversions, see :ref:`quantiphy bitcoin example`.
+For an example of real-time dynamic conversions, see :ref:`quantiphy bitcoin example`.

 .. index::